apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 The critical feature of an isolation domain is the safety it provides.
 Mutable state can only be accessed from one isolation domain at a time.
-You can pass mutable state from one isolation domain to another, but you can never access that state concurrently from different isolation domains at once without synchronization.
+You can pass mutable state from one isolation domain to another, but you can never access that state concurrently from a different domain.
 This guarantee is validated by the compiler.

-All function and variable declarations have a well-defined static isolation domain, even if you have not provided one explicitly.
+Even if you have not explicitly defined it yourself, _all_ function and variable declarations have a well-defined static isolation domain.
-There are three possibilities:
+These domains will always fall into one of three categories:

 1. Non-isolated
 2. Isolated to an actor value